- Home

 - Resources

-- Blogs
+- News

 - Contact Us

-SIT40516-Certificate IV in Commercial Cookery
+SIT40516 – Certificate IV in Commercial Cookery-old-domestic

 The Fast track Certificate IV in Commercial Cookery course enables graduates to start careers in a range of hospitality establishments in the capacity of Chef and Chef de partie.
 The course is designed for people with a passion for cookery in a commercial environment and are already working or willing to work in the kitchen as a trainee for at least 720 hours for the duration of the course.
 Participants gain skills, knowledge and experience in practical food production, hygiene, menu costing, OHS, team work and basic nutrition in the real time.
 This is the blended mode of delivery which is a combination of on-campus and work-based learning.
+Students will be required for F2F training for 1 day per week and be employed at least 15 hours per week in a commercial kitchen for the duration of the course to gain the required workplace skills and knowledge.
+This course requires students to undertake practical assessments within their workplace or a suitable designated workplace in presence of either their supervisor or trainer/assessor.
+Students will be completing their theory units of this qualification in the classroom.
+Resources and assessments for all units are available in the LMS.
+Students will be completing some of the practical components in the BLC training Kitchen and most of the practical components will be completing in their workplace.VET National Code

 - Due to the physical requirements of this course, students must have a basic level of fitness allowing them to work on their feet during work placement shifts